 - 15.1 If we do not comply with these terms, we are responsible for loss or damage you suffer that is a foreseeable result of our breaking this contract or our failing to use reasonable care and skill, but we are not responsible for any loss or damage that is not foreseeable.
-Loss or damage is foreseeable if either it is obvious that it will happen or if, at the time the contract was made, both we and you knew it might happen, for example, if you discussed it with us whilst you were considering applying to us, or were holding an offer for a place with us. - We do not exclude or limit in any way our liability to you where it would be unlawful to do so.
-This includes liability for death or personal injury caused by our negligence or the negligence of our employees, agents or subcontractors; for fraud or fraudulent misrepresentation; for breach of your legal rights in relation to the course.

-- 15.3 We only supply the course for domestic and private use.
-Unless otherwise stated in your offer, we cannot guarantee that your course will lead to a particular job or employment outcome and we will have no liability to you for any loss of earnings, loss of profit, loss of business, business interruption, or loss of business opportunity. - 15.4 If we do not comply with the terms of this contract, where possible you will allow us reasonable time to remedy the breach, for example by allowing us time to provide additional teaching sessions to make up sessions missed if this is possible before your exams. - 15.5 We will be liable to you for loss or damage you suffer that is a foreseeable result of our breach of your legal rights in relation to the course, or if we fail to carry out our obligations in respect of delivery of the course to a reasonable standard, but not to the extent that any such failure is attributable to you or a third party that is not within our control.
-We will not be liable for loss or damage which were not foreseeable.
-Losses are foreseeable if they were an obvious consequence of our breach, or if they were contemplated by you and us at the time you accepted your offer to study.
-We shall not be held responsible for any injury to you (financial or otherwise), or for any damage to your property, caused by another student, by any person who is not an employee or authorised representative of the University or by any other third party.
+Loss or damage is foreseeable if either it is obvious that it will happen or if, at the time the contract was made, both we and you knew it might happen, for example, if you discussed it with us whilst you were considering applying to us, or were holding an offer for a place with us. - 15.2 We do not exclude or limit in any way our liability to you where it would be unlawful to do so.
+This includes liability for death or personal injury caused by our negligence or the negligence of our employees, agents or subcontractors; for fraud or fraudulent misrepresentation; for breach of your legal rights in relation to the course. - 15.3 We only supply the course for domestic and private use.
+Unless otherwise stated in your offer, we cannot guarantee that your course will lead to a particular job or employment outcome and we will have no liability to you for any loss of earnings, loss of profit, loss of business, business interruption, or loss of business opportunity. - 15.4 If we do not comply with the terms of this contract, where possible you and we agree that you will allow us reasonable time to remedy the breach. - 15.5 We will be liable to you for loss or damage you suffer that is a foreseeable result of our breach of your legal rights in relation to the course, or if we fail to carry out our obligations in respect of delivery of the course to a reasonable standard, but not to the extent that any such failure is attributable to you or a third party that is not within our control.
+We will not be liable for loss or damage which is not foreseeable.
+Losses are foreseeable if they were any obvious consequence of our breach, or if they were contemplated by you and us at the time you accepted your offer to study.
+We shall not be held responsible for any injury to you (financial or otherwise), or for any damage to your property, caused by another student by any person who is not an employee or authorised representative of the University or by any other third party.